rohintangirala/emoji-socket-chat/README.md

 # emoji-socket-chat
-Socket.io chat with emoticon to emoji conversion
+Chat app with emoticon to emoji conversion

+Built with Node.js, Socket.IO, and React